-The proposal to open up new mines has been pushed forth predominantly for meeting the coal demand of the Satpura Thermal Power Station (STPS) and to re-deploy the workforce of the closed mines.9 The annual requirement of coal for STPS is 7.10 MT out of which 2.5 MT is met by Pathakhera.
+The years between 2010 and 2013 saw a continual closure of mines-Pathakhera I (closed in 2010), forth predominantly for meeting the coal demand of the Satpura Thermal Power Station (STPS) and to re-deploy the workforce of the closed mines.9 The annual requirement of coal for STPS is 7.10 MT out of which 2.5 MT is met by Pathakhera.
 The remaining requirement is met from neighbouring Pench-Kanhan and distant coalfields of Kamptee, Wardha under WCL, and South Eastern Coalfields Limited (SECL).